vitejs/vite/docs/guide/using-plugins.md

 # Using Plugins

-Vite can be extended using plugins, which are based on Rollup's well-designed plugin interface with a few extra vite-specific options.
-This means that Vite users can rely on the mature ecosystem of rollup plugins, while also being able to extend the dev server and SSR functionality as needed.
+Vite can be extended using plugins, which are based on Rollup's well-designed plugin interface with a few extra Vite-specific options.
+This means that Vite users can rely on the mature ecosystem of Rollup plugins, while also being able to extend the dev server and SSR functionality as needed.

 ## Adding a Plugin

-To use a Plugin, it needs to be added to the `devDependencies` of the project and included in the `plugins` array in the `vite.config.js` config file.
+To use a plugin, it needs to be added to the `devDependencies` of the project and included in the `plugins` array in the `vite.config.js` config file.
 For example, to provide support for legacy browsers, the official [@vitejs/plugin-legacy](https://github.com/vitejs/vite/tree/main/packages/plugin-legacy) can be used:

 ```
 $ npm i -D @vitejs/plugin-legacy